 You can also check it in the condition of action from the Properties pane.
 Under each action is its condition (the variable value is equal to true).

 How to Customize the Feedback Layer

-In this section, we are guiding you on how to add feedback to each question slide to provide learners more information.
-Note that you will need to have basic knowledge about Events – Actions, Slide Masters and Object States to do this task.
+In this section, we are guiding you on how to add feedback to each question slide to provide learners with more information.
+Note that you will need to have basic knowledge about Events – Actions, Slide Masters, and Object States to do this task.

 Step 1: Open Slide Master view by going to the View tab, then click Slide Master.

-Step 2: Insert a shape which will contain a feedback message afterward.
+Step 2: Insert a shape that will contain a feedback message afterward to the Question Layout.
 To do that, click Insert, then select a shape from the list.

 Step 3: Hide the shape initially by right-clicking the shape, then choose Initially Hidden.